leonsilicon/vue-animate-height/readme.md

 ### Reduced Motion

-The component checks for `prefers-reduced-motion` in the constructor and disables animations if it set to true.
+The component checks for `prefers-reduced-motion` and disables animations if it set to true.
 Please note that component doesn't listen for potential changes of the `prefers-reduced-motion` option.

 ## Gotchas